ServusCarolus/tl-switch/README.md

 https://tex.stackexchange.com/questions/150892/multiple-texlive-installations

 # Caveat: Multiple TL Instances

-Having multiple instances of TeXLive complicates matters.
-The problem is that the directory `/usr/local/texlive/texmf-local` is used by the current installation of TL.
-If one should install different versions of TL, the installers will put those installations into different year directories, e.g., `/usr/local/texlive/20XX`.
-But they will all write to the same `texmf-local` directory.
-This may confuse `tlmgr` regarding package installation, yielding undocumented behavior.
+Using this script adds complexity, which adds more reasons why things might break.
+It adds complexity to the task of installing and maintaining multiple TL versions, but it also allows users to select different versions of TL independent of each other.
+Those are the tradeoffs.
+The worst case that has occurred to date is that one may have to uninstall, then reinstall one or more versions of TL.

-In the case where multiple installations of TL have written to `/usr/local/texlive/texmf-local`, it may be necessary to remove an instance manually.
-For example, if one has TL 2019 and TL 2020 installed, and they both wrote to the same `texmf-local` directory, when trying to remove TL 2019, `tlmgr` will report a successful removal, but do nothing.
+The directory `/usr/local/texlive/texmf-local` is used by every version of TL in use.
+If one should install different versions of TL, one must ensure that anything in the above directory is compatible with all the installed versions.

-In that case, one must do something like `sudo rm -rf /usr/local/texlive/2019/`, then remove all local folders in user directories that refer to TL 2019.
-As long as one has not created links in `/usr/local/bin`, which one should not do, there should be few side effects.
-Yet if the installation information for TL 2020 (such as GPG keys, etc.) got corrupted, then one must remove everything and reinstall.
-One should remember to look at GUI config files as well to resolve any paths and program references.
+If one has more than one TL version installed, this may confuse `tlmgr` unless one sets the binary context for root, logs out to the login window, then logs in again.
+Failure to do so can cause undocumented behavior.
+For example, if one has TL 2019 and TL 2020 installed, it is possible to set the context to TL 2019 in a terminal window, tell `tlmgr` to remove TL 2019, and have report of a successful removal, but nothing is done.
+That is where logging out and in hopefully fixes things.

-Below we show how one could resolve this issue if desired by using symbolic links to create deparate versions of `texmf-local`.
-Yet in those sites where a fair bit of site-specific data are kept there, that may not be a desirable approach.
-One also could see how MacTeX handles context-switching between multiple versions.
+In the case of such undocumented behavior, one may have to do something like `sudo rm -rf /usr/local/texlive/2019/`, then remove all local folders in user directories that refer to TL 2019.
+As long as one has not created links in `/usr/local/bin`, which one should not do, there should be few, if any, side effects.
+One should remind users to look at ant configuration files in their home `texmf` directories and to look at GUI config files, shell resource files (`.profile`, `.bashrc`, `.cshrc`, etc.), and any other settings with paths and program references.

 # Caveat: A Word about paths
 It is quite probable that an IDE will not use the $PATH variable.
 Instead, it will use its own mechanism for handling paths.
 One must fix this by putting `/opt/tex/`<user>`/bin` as the first directory in the path used by the IDE, where <user> is replaced by the current username.
 That will ensure the proper function of this script.

 Also, be aware that any symbolic links or stale config files that point to a different path than the $PATH shell variable can cause undocumented behavior.
 When using this script, it is recommended to check all IDE settings, local texmf trees, symbolic links, etc., to prevent some paths being used in some circumstances, while others are used in different ones.
 This author has been bitten by this mistake.